Ants in Kitchen | How to Get Rid of Ants in the Kitchen

 Ants in Kitchen Sink

 If you have ants in the kitchen sink, they are likely attracted to the moisture or any leftover food residue in your sink or on dirty dishes left there.
-Chances are if you see them in the sink, they are also in your drain and dishwasher
+Most probably, they would also be in your drain and dishwasher

-To take care of this problem, mix one dish soap with three parts water in a spray bottle, and spray it all over the kitchen sink.
-This does a few things, it kills the ants, makes them easier to wipe up, and cleans your sink of any food residue.
+To take care of this problem, mix one part dish soap with three parts water in a bottle, and spray it all over the kitchen sink.
+Not only does this kill the ants but it also cleans your sink of any food residue.

 After you’ve done that, dump about a tablespoon of baking soda down your drain, followed by a cup of vinegar.
 After waiting about 15 minutes, dump a pot of boiling water down the drain.
-This will kill any ants and is also a great way to clean your drain!
+This kills any ants left alive and also helps make your drain squeaky clean!

 Ants on Kitchen Counter